peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-    The JWS MUST include a `kid` header parameter corresponding to the key used to sign the key authorization and a `typ` header parameter set to "signed-acme-challenge+jwt". trust_chain (optional, array of string):  an array of strings containing signed JWTs, representing the Trust Chain of the Requestor, see {{Section 4.3 of OPENID-FED}}{: relative="#section-4.3"}.
+    The JWS MUST include a `kid` header parameter corresponding to the key used to sign the key authorization and a `typ` header parameter set to "signed-acme-challenge+jwt".

-    The Requestor SHOULD use a Trust Anchor it has in common with the ACME server.
+trust_chain (optional, array of string):  an array of strings containing signed
+    JWTs, representing a Trust Chain from the Requestor to one of the Issuer's trust anchors (see
+    {{Section 4.3 of OPENID-FED}}{: relative="#section-4.3"}).
 It is RECOMMENDED that the Requestor includes this field; otherwise, the ACME server MUST start Federation Entity Discovery to obtain the Trust Chain related to the Requestor.

 A non-normative example for an authorization with `trust_chain` specified: